flashbots/flashbots-docs/docs/flashbots-auction/miners/how-it-works.md

 ![](https://hackmd.io/_uploads/B1fWz7rcD.png)

 The MEV-Geth proof of concept is compatible with any regular Ethereum client.
-The Flashbots core devs are maintaining [a reference implementation](https://github.com/flashbots/mev-geth) for the go-ethereum client.
+The Flashbots Auction devs are maintaining [a reference implementation](https://github.com/flashbots/mev-geth) for the go-ethereum client.

 ### Differences between MEV-Geth and [_vanilla_ geth](https://github.com/ethereum/go-ethereum)